 At this point, what we need to do regarding air pollution is to reduce the Co2 emissions first and then rely on long-term clean energy production.
 Many people won’t like it but it means changing the current production cycle so that it doesn’t generate more Co2 emissions.
 This could mean closing a few refineries and factories for the time being for reconstruction.

 There are alternatives created.
 They just need our support.
-Like for the plastic problem, there are many companies offering alternative everyday-use products made from biodegradable material.
+As for the plastic problem, there are many companies offering alternative everyday-use products made from biodegradable materials.

-We don’t only need replacement of plastic, but we need to get rid of the existing plastic.
-Singapore burns its waste and dumps the ashes on an island that has been transformed into a green paradise the amount of trees growing help with combating the Co2 emissions.
+We don’t only need the replacement of plastic, but we need to get rid of the existing plastic.
+Singapore burns its waste and dumps the ashes on an island that has been transformed into a green paradise the number of trees growing helps with combating the Co2 emissions.

-Regarding air pollution what we can start doing is to create alternative lungs to breath better.
+Regarding air pollution what we can start doing is creating alternative lungs to breathe better.
 What do I mean?
-It’s as simple as planting trees and create real ecosystems that will be the home of flora and fauna.
+It’s as simple as planting trees and creating real ecosystems that will be the home of flora and fauna.
 Instead of deforestation, we should focus on forestation.
 Again here we have the power to influence this as well.